mikeizbicki/ucr-cs100/README.md

 position | name | office hours (WCH 110)
 --- | --- | ---
 lecturer | Mike Izbicki | Tuesdays, 11AM
-teaching assistant | Busra Celikkaya | TBD
+teaching assistant | Busra Celikkaya | Fridays, 1-3PM

 **IMPORTANT:**
 If you want to contact the instructors about the course, you should report an issue via github.